bohaigt86/coursera-angularjs/README.md

   ```javascript
   Ctrl.$inject('$scope', 'customFilter');

   function Ctrl($scope, customFilter) {
     var msg = "some input";
     customFilter(msg);
   }
   ```

+## Digest Cycle
+  AngularJS calls digest cycle when users perform some activity that triggers some Angular-aware event (such as ng-click, not like onclick), and model data got changed because of this activity.

+  Angular calls digest cycle with the help of \$watch() and \$digest() functions itself in case of both the values are different.

+  Digest cycle goes through all $scope objects and checkes which one(s) got changed because of this activity.
+Watchers are listener which are attached to the scope objects and keep watching about the change.
+They are responsible to synchronize the view with the model.

+  As watchers update the view as per the model value change, Digest cycle runs again to check that all the values are synced up.
+And this extra checking of Digest cycle is called Dirty Check.

+### Understading $watch

+### Understading $digest

+## Services

+### Custom Services

 ## Directives
   A directive is a function which excutes when the compiler encounters it in the DOM.